 Check out this video for great tips on how to store your caliper properly and extend the tool's life.
-Learn how to protect your caliper from rust and steps you can take to safeguard your caliper against damage while in storage.
-Like our videos?
-Subscribe to our YouTube Channel to find more exclusive metalworking and machining content!
+Learn how to protect your caliper from rust and steps you can take to safeguard your caliper against damaging dust, humidity and magnets while in the tool is in storage.
+Subscribe to our YouTube Channel to find more exclusive metalworking and machining content, including how-to videos like this one!

 Before storage inspect your caliper for wear and tear including burrs and scratches on the jaws.
 If anything is found, arrange for repair or replacement.